 Over 31 years later, three male suspects were charged with murder in June 2012.
 One suspect, who was 31 years old in 1980, was found medically incompetent to stand trial and charges against him were dismissed in 2014.

-Charges against the third suspect, who was 17 years old in 1980, were dismissed in 2014 but in 2016 he was again charged.
+Charges against the second suspect, who was 17 years old in 1980, were dismissed in 2014 but in 2016 he was again charged.
 In 2018, he was found guilty by a jury of murder while committing robbery and attempted robbery, and sentenced to 47 years in prison.

 Patrolman Pucalik was to have received his department's ''Top Gun'' award later that same day.
 He was survived by his wife, daughter and son.

 United States Navy